rogeriocsilva/kompletionist/README.md

 The backend will be responsible for:

 - Reading the YAML files from a directory on startup.
-- Parsing and organizing the data into collections (e.g., IMDb Popular TV, IMDb Top 250).
+- Parsing and grouping the data into movies/tv shows
-- Only processing collections with valid data (TMDb or TVDb IDs).
+- Only processing media with valid data (TMDb or TVDb IDs).
-- Storing the data in a cache to avoid repeated reads.
+- Save categories where media is inserted (e.g., IMDb Popular TV, IMDb Top 250)
-- Returning the data grouped by collection.
+- Storing the data in a sqlite database to avoid repeated reads.
-- Integrating with TMDb to fetch details about movies and TV shows.
+- Integrating with TMDb/TVDb to fetch details about movies and TV shows with delay to avoid 429 errors
 - Caching images and serving them to the frontend.
 - Integrating with Overseerr to check availability and request movies/shows.
 - Enabling keyword search functionality.